sky-ring/rift/CONTRIBUTING.md

-# Contributing to dBuilder
+# Contributing to Rift

 🎉 First off, thanks for taking the time to contribute! 🎉

 Following these standards shows that you value the time of the developers that created and are developing this open source project.
 In response, they should show you respect by addressing your issue, reviewing adjustments, and assisting you in finalizing your pull requests.

-dBuilder is an open source framework, and we welcome community contributions!
+Rift is an open source framework, and we welcome community contributions!
-Writing tutorials or blog entries, enhancing the documentation, submitting bug reports and feature requests, or writing code that can be incorporated into dBuilder itself are all ways to contribute.
+Writing tutorials or blog entries, enhancing the documentation, submitting bug reports and feature requests, or writing code that can be incorporated into rift itself are all ways to contribute.

 ## Prerequisite
 When contributing to this repository, please first discuss the change you wish to make by issue,